bayeslife/hiring/developer.md

 Able to priortize
 -*How can a team continously improve when they having ongoing deliverables that could consume 100% of their effort*

+Able to plan
+- *What percentage of time is reasonable to plan some development activity*